maniartech/x/calc/docs/roman.md

 # calc.Roman

-Roman function accept an arabic numeral and return the roman numeral as a string.
+Roman function accept an Arabic numeral and convert it to the roman numeral as a string.

 ## Syntax